State Guide 12 min read

 Tamil Nadu Data Center Power Tariff 2026: Complete Breakdown

-TANGEDCO tariff structure for data centers in Tamil Nadu, including dual peak windows, highest demand charges in India, and night rebate opportunities.
+TANGEDCO tariff structure for data centers in Tamil Nadu, including dual peak windows with 25% surcharge, highest demand charges, and FPPCA mechanism.

 Tamil Nadu, with Chennai as its data center hub, offers unique advantages including submarine cable connectivity and industrial tariff classification.
-However, operators must navigate TANGEDCO's dual-peak ToD structure and India's highest demand charges.
+However, operators must navigate TANGEDCO's dual-peak ToD structure with India's most punitive +25% surcharge and a strict 90% demand ratchet.

 Electricity Duty 5%